rquast/formreturn/README.md

 Optical Mark Recognition Made Simple

 ## Releases
-Releases prior to version 1.7.5 were released under a closed-source license.
+Releases prior to version 1.7.5 were released under a closed-source license and can be downloaded from [https://releases.formreturn.com/](https://releases.formreturn.com/).
 From 1.7.5 onward, open source contributions can be made by creating a pull request.
 Contribution guidelines will be drafted shortly.

+## Tutorials
+Tutorials for using FormReturn can be found at [http://content.formreturn.com/](http://content.formreturn.com/)

 ## Building